What to eat at the Nuremberg Christmas Market ?

 Pro tip: Beware that around Christmas day most of the activities and restaurants are closed or have shorter opening hours, so you need to plan your visit carefully.

 The market is open for almost a month and closes at 2 pm on December 24th.
+Check the opening dates since its changes from year to year.

 What to eat at the Nuremberg Christmas market